| Oracle® Streams Advanced Queuing User's Guide and Reference Release 10.1 Part Number B10785-01 |

 DBMS_AQADM.UNSCHEDULE_PROPAGATION ( queue_name IN VARCHAR2, destination IN VARCHAR2 DEFAULT NULL);

 Verifies that the source and destination queues have identical types.
-The result of the verification is stored in sys.aq$_Message_types tables
+The result of the verification is stored in sys.aq$_Message_types tables, overwriting all previous output of this command.

 DBMS_AQADM.VERIFY_QUEUE_TYPES ( src_queue_name IN VARCHAR2, dest_queue_name IN VARCHAR2, destination IN VARCHAR2 DEFAULT NULL, rc OUT BINARY_INTEGER);

 Verify that the source and destination queues have the same type.
-The function has the side effect of inserting/updating the entry for the source and destination queues in the dictionary table AQ$_MESSAGE_TYPES
+The function has the side effect of inserting/updating the entry for the source and destination queues in the dictionary table AQ$_MESSAGE_TYPES.

 If the source and destination queues do not have identical types and a transformation was specified, then the transformation must map the source queue type to the destination queue type.